carbonblack/carbon-black-cloud-sdk-python/examples/enterprise_edr/threat_intelligence/README.md

 Any improperly formatted report dictionaries are saved to a file called `malformed_reports.json`.

-Upon successful sending of reports to a Enterprise EDR Feed, you should see something similar to the following INFO message in the console:
+Upon successful sending of reports to an Enterprise EDR Feed, you should see something similar to the following INFO message in the console:

 `INFO:threatintel:Appended 1000 reports to Enterprise EDR Feed AbCdEfGhIjKlMnOp`